By Carol Kennedy

 “Yes, Mama, and Mr Pennyworth gave me a slice of cheese, fresh from his wrapper.”

 “Well, well, Anne, on our way to the brewery this morning, you must curtsy as I showed you.
-Bow and nod, you’ll soon learn to recognize those worth noting.”
+Bow and nod, you’ll soon learn to recognise those worth noting.”

 “Who might they be, Mama?”